htcondor/htcondor/docs/version-history/development-release-series-89.rst

   set ``CCB_RECONNECT_FILE`` to its default path before upgrading.
 (Look in the ``SPOOL`` directory for a file ending in ``.ccb_reconnect``.
 If you don't see one, you don't have to do anything.)
+  :ticket:`7135`

-- The Log file specifed by a job, and by the ``EVENT_LOG`` configuration variable Will now have the year in the event time, Formerly only the day and month were printed.
-This change makes these logs unreadable by versions of Dagman and ``condor_wait`` that are older 8.8.4 or 8.9.2.
+- The Log file specified by a job, and by the ``EVENT_LOG`` configuration variable will now have the year in the event time.
+Formerly, only the day and month were printed.
+This change makes these logs unreadable by versions of DAGMan and ``condor_wait`` that are older 8.8.4 or 8.9.2.
 The configuration variable ``DEFAULT_USERLOG_FORMAT_OPTIONS`` can be used to revert to the old time format or to opt in to UTC time and/or fractional seconds.

-- Improved the handling of parallel universe Docker jobs and the ability to rm and hold them.
-  :ticket:`7076`

-- Singularity jobs no longer mount the user's home directory by default.
-  To re-enable this, set the knob ``SINGULARITY_MOUNT_HOME = true``.
+  :ticket:`6940`

 - The format of the terminated and aborted events has changed.
 This will only affect you if you're not using one the readers provided by HTCondor.
+  :ticket:`6984`

 New Features:

-- The terminated and abort events now include "Tickets of Execution", which specify when the job terminated, who requested the termination, and the mechanism used to make the request (as both a string an integer).
-This information is also present in the job ad (in the ``ToE`` attribute).
-  Presently, tickets are only issued for normal job terminations (when the job terminated itself of its own accord), and for terminations resulting from the ``DEACTIVATE_CLAIM`` command.
-We expect to support tickets for the other mechanisms in future releases.
-  :ticket:`6984`

-- Reduced DAGMan's memory footprint when running DAGs with nodes that use the same submit file and/or current working directory.
-  :ticket:`7121`

-- The Box.com multifile transfer plugin now supports uploads.
-The plugin will be used when a user lists a "box://path/to/file" URL as the output location of file when using ``transfer_output_remaps``.
-  :ticket:`7085`
+- ``TOKEN`` authentication is enabled by default if the HTCondor administrator does not specify a preferred list of authentication methods.
+In this case, ``TOKEN`` is only used if the user has at least one usable token available.
+  :ticket:`7070`  Similarly, ``SSL`` authentication is enabled by default and used if there is a server certificate available. :ticket:`7074`

+- The *condor_collector* daemon will automatically generate a pool password file at the location specified by ``SEC_PASSWORD_FILE`` if no file is already present.
+This should ease the setup of ``TOKEN`` and ``POOL`` authentication for a new HTCondor pool. :ticket:`7069`

 - Added a new multifile transfer plugin for downloading and uploading files from/to Google Drive user accounts.
 This supports URLs like